fernandopalafox/fernandopalafox.github.io/content/research/friction.md

 draft: false
 ---

-How to correct for unmodelled dynamics in your robot by taking using differentiable simulators.
+Here I present method, based on differentiable simulators, to compensate for joint friction (or other unmodelled forces).
-This post is a proof of concept where I'll show you how I used Google's [Brax](https://github.com/google/brax), a differentiable physics simulator based on [Jax](https://github.com/google/jax), to correct for unmodelled joint friction in a simple pendulum
+This post is only a proof of concept where I used Google's [Brax](https://github.com/google/brax), a differentiable physics simulator based on [Jax](https://github.com/google/jax), to correct for unmodelled joint friction in a simple pendulum.

 **Table of Contents**
 - [Problem](#problem)